 There’s a wealth of attractions to explore within a small radius.
 Don’t miss:

 - Matthias Church – The most famous church in Budapest and for good reason.
 Whilst churches have a tendency to melt into one this beaut of a building is fabulously unique.
-The walls and stained glass windows are wonderfully colourful and intricate whilst on the outside, the roof is a masterpiece of tiled precision.
+The walls and stained glass windows are wonderfully colourful.
+The intricate craftsmanship is something you have to see to believe.
+While on the outside, the roof is a masterpiece of tiled precision.

 - Fisherman’s Bastion – Built in the early 20th century in a neo-Gothic style, specifically to act as a panoramic viewing platform across the Danube, Margaret Island and Pest.